Reducing Parental Conflict Toolkit

-Where there are stressful worries in a family like:
+Parents are at increased risk of anxiety and depression when there are stressful worries in a family like:

 - health problems

-parents are at increased risk of anxiety and depression.
 The parent’s emotional distress then leads to an increase in conflict.
 This conflict increases the likelihood of harsh or inconsistent parenting.

 Harsh parentings can increase risk of negative outcomes for children.
 These include anxiety, difficult behaviour, health issues and educational attainment.